KLelkov/stm32_hal_dshot/README.md

 ### 5. Telemetry example

 I've printed the pulse width % over the uart for debug.
 Didn't do any actual decoding, but that should not be a problem once you have all the bits (pulses).
+33 value iis a pulse with 33% duty cycle (0) and 66 is a pulse with 66% duty cycle (1).

 ![dshot](https://github.com/KLelkov/stm32_hal_dshot/blob/main/dshot.gif?raw=true)